 I absolutely recommend it.
 In fact, I would not be surprised if the movie did well come awards season.

-The Wife is presently in theaters.
+The Man Who Invented Christmas is presently in theaters.

 It is often said, that behind every great man, is a great woman.
 What happens when that woman decides to step up and stand next to or in front of the man, instead of behind him?